guyikcgg/UniversalShellBuilder/README.md

 This library is to be written in pure C programming language, to maximize compatibility.

-##Compatibility
+## Compatibility
 This library will be tested on Arduino boards, PIC microcontrollers from Microchip and XMC microcontrollers from Infineon.
 It also will include example for some of these microcontrollers.

-##Library overview
+## Library overview
-The library allows analyzing commands with options and arguments in a Unix-like fashion.
+The library allows analysing commands with options and arguments in a Unix-like fashion.

 Call `separate_args` over your Rx buffer to get a list with the received command and its arguments (i.e. separate_args will provide `argc` and `argv` in standard format).
 Then, just call `execute_command` to check whether the command exists and call the function associated to this command.